ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_2/README.md

 By using the {@link CKEDITOR.menu#addListener addListener} method we will add an event listener function that will be called whenever the context menu is fired.

 At this point we just check if the current element, or any of its parents, is an `<abbr>`.
-If this is true, we simply return the menu item to activate (`abbrItem`) saying that it is enabled but not in the "selected state" (CKEDITOR.TRISTATE_OFF).
+If this is true, we simply return the menu item to activate (`abbrItem`) saying that it is enabled but not in the "selected state" ({@linkapi CKEDITOR.TRISTATE_OFF CKEDITOR.TRISTATE_OFF}).

 The **Edit Abbreviation** item is now visible in the context menu of an `<abbr>` element.
 Once selected, it opens the **Abbreviation Properties** dialog window